bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

 ## Content ratings
 Note that your submission will be seen by fewer people if it's content rating is higher.
 This is not to be confused with the star-rating system.

-In order to view Questionable and Mature content on Qobo, you must be logged in and change your "Comfortable Rating" setting in your Settings page.
+In order to view Questionable and Mature content on squareBracket, you must be logged in and change your "Comfortable Rating" setting in your Settings page.

 ### General rating
 * General submissions should not have any references or depictions to fetishes and inappropriate content.